-Sometimes when directed to conduct an interior inspection, the property may be found unsecure.
-An unsecured property is not acceptable grounds for refusing to conduct the interior inspection.
+Sometimes, when directed to conduct an interior inspection, the property may be found unsecure.
+An unsecured property is not an acceptable ground for refusing to conduct the interior inspection.

 But first, let us interject a term description from our clients for a “secured” property.
-Just because a property is vacant, doesn’t always mean we are to conduct an interior inspection.
+Just because a property is vacant doesn’t necessarily mean we should conduct an interior inspection.
 You must read the instructions.
 Many of our clients only want an interior inspection if the property has been “secured”.
 What they mean by “secured” is if the locks have been changed by them.
 If the locks have not been changed, we probably can’t get in anyway.

-The CEO of NMFS has personally conducted over 600,000 inspections.
-Not a single time has anyone been found in the property inspected.
+The CEO of NMFS has personally conducted over 750,000 inspections.
+Not once has anyone been found on the property inspected.
 That is not to say that it cannot happen.
 In nearly all cases where someone was found in a property, the inspector scared the squatter away.

 In over 50 years of the Mortgage Field Inspection business, not a single person has been killed by someone in an unsecured property.
 However, thousands have been killed over the years, on their way to the property by auto accidents.
 That is a risk we take the moment we pull out of the driveway.
-Completing interior inspections on vacant properties even in the property is found unsecure, is just part of this business.
-There are several options for those not wanting to compete and interior inspection on an unsecured vacant property.
+Completing interior inspections on vacant properties, even if the property is found unsecure, is just part of this business.
+There are several options for those not wanting to compete for an interior inspection of an unsecured vacant property.

 The official policy from the majority of our clients is: “If an inspector feels it is unsafe to enter a property, return to the property with additional inspectors or a police escort.”